romasku/tuya-zigbee-switch/docs/known_issues.md

 This issue was fixed in a newer SDK version, but we haven't migrated yet.

-It can be avoided by disabling routing (using end_device firmware) or by trying out firmware built with the latest SDK.
+**It can be avoided by using end_device firmware** (it disables routing) or by trying out firmware built with the latest SDK.

 ## Error message on boot